moltenform/shinerainsevenlib/docs/source/editing_this_project.rst

 * github actions verify PRs by running tests
 * can publish to pip

-This project avoids newer Python syntax like f-strings to remain functional running on old Python versions.
+This project avoids newer Python syntax to remain functional running on old Python versions.